Cameron Michelle Diaz (born August 30, 1972) is an American actress, former model and part time vocal actor.

 - Dance Party Ending: The vast majority of her comedies feature an ending using this trope.
 Shrek, There's Something About Mary, and Charlie's Angels, to name a few.

-- The Lad-ette: Played Ladettes in There's Something About Mary and the Shrek films.
-In Any Given Sunday, her father was an American Football team owner and possibly ex-player who raised her like she was a guy.
+- The Lad-ette: She has done these in There's Something About Mary and the Shrek films.
+In Any Given Sunday, her father was an American Football team owner and possible ex-player who raised her like she was a guy.

 - Ms. Fanservice: Often her roles present her as lust object.

-- Single Woman Seeks Good Man: There's Something About Mary and My Best Friends Wedding.
+- Single Woman Seeks Good Man: There's Something About Mary, The Mask and My Best Friend's Wedding.